jdchart/jh-max/README.md

 - `load_3d_array_from_dict(dict_obj, key)`: import a 3d array from a max patcher dict at the given key and transform it into an array (without keys).

 ## Projects

+A collection of ad hoc projects for my own musicking in Max.